 A Work From Home Guide To The Best Coffee Setup

 You see I often refer to myself as a ‘reluctant coffee snob’.
-I spent nearly 16 years of my life in Australia which over that time established itself as one of the mecca’s of third wave coffee.
+I spent nearly 16 years of my life in Australia, which over that time established itself as one of the mecca’s of third wave coffee.
 Or simply put, Australia roasts and makes great coffee.
 So whether I wanted it or not I was constantly provided with a great cup.
 This has made my taste buds definitely turn a bit snobby.
 With my move back to America I’ve had to adjust a bit and have decided to step up my at home coffee game.
 So here is my current setup that is keeping my wife and I missing Australia that little bit less.
-As a marketer I hope you find this helpful and feel free to reach out with any questions.
+I hope you find this helpful and feel free to reach out with any questions.

 Technivorm Moccamaster KBGT

 As I’m making coffee for two every morning I have never been quite patient enough to do a manual pour over, or even to run my Aeropress twice.
 So that was challenge number one.
 Recently I had been seeing these Moccamaster’s start to pop up in Cafe’s around Australia and New Zealand marketed as Batch Brew.
 Two keys that set these machines apart are water temperature and timing.
 How it manages those things is how it produces a great consistent cup each day.
 It’s basically the drip coffee machine for the coffee snob, or reluctant one like me.
 They are hand made in the Netherlands so are really good quality too.
 The KBGT model above is one of a mind numbing amount of different variations.
 Though we chose it in particular because it was able to make a lot of cups while also keeping the coffee warmer in the thermal carafe.
 This is important to us because we often make an extra cup or two in the morning so we can top off.
-We have two kids under 5 so enough said there.
+We have two kids under the age of 5 so enough said there.

 Trade Coffee Subscription

 Ok I will start off by saying that if you do happen to live near a quality roaster then by all means go and support your local spot.
 Though the big factor here is all about being “freshly roasted”.
-If you picked up your coffee from a grocery store, and if it happens to have an expiry date on the package you have already made the investment above pretty much useless.
+If you picked up your coffee from a grocery store, and if it happens to have an expiry date on the package you have already made your investment in machinery pretty much useless.
 You may as well just get a $15 blade grinder and throw it in a French Press.
 Which is fine if that’s what you like.
 But if you are after quality then it starts with the beans.
 A basic rule of thumb is that you should wait at least 5 days after coffee is roasted to drink it.
-Then make sure to finish it in the first 2 weeks because it starts to go stale really quick.
+Then make sure to finish it in the first 2-4 weeks because it starts to go stale really quick.
 This is why any quality roaster will only sell you 12oz bags or smaller, sorry you won’t find those massive Costco bags that will last a few months.
 Ok so now to where I am currently getting our coffee.
 I tried a few different coffee subscriptions but have really liked Trade Coffee.
-I am a digital marketer so am always a sucker for a good ad showing up in my social feeds.
+I am a digital marketer so am always a sucker for a good advertisement showing up in my social feeds.
 That is how I first heard of Trade.
 It is a pretty simple concept, you just answer a few questions about your coffee drinking habits and they recommend a subscription.
 Though really you are choosing between Blends or Single Origins.
 The thing I really like is how they rotate sending you coffee from a bunch of different roasters around the country.
 The first coffee i got was actually a Rwandan Single Origin freshly roasted in Massachusetts.
 It was shipped for free all the way to Hawaii and arrived only a few days after it’s roasted on date!

 Fellow Atmos Vacuum Canister